 An introduction of the common heritage, global dynamics, and historical components that crafted the making of modern Europe.
-The course will assess the unfolding historical events from the 17th century up to the formation of the European Union, examining major societies in the region, including British, French, German, Italian, and Russian societies, among others.
-The focus will be on the interactions among Europe's different societies, and between Europe and the larger world.
+The course will assess the unfolding historical events from the 17th century to the present, examining major societies in the region, including British, French, German, Italian, and Russian societies, among others.
+The focus will be on the interactions among Europe's different societies, and between Europe and the larger world. (multicultural

-Prerequisite: ENGL/ 095 with a minimum grade of C or assessment at college-level reading and writing.
+Prerequisite: ENGL/095 with a minimum grade of C or equivalent.

-HIST 211 Chinese History (5)
+HIST 211 History of China (5)

-Historical study of human societies in China, with emphasis on their interactions with other societies in the greater world, and the continuous transitions of their traditions from antiquity to the present.
+Historical study of human societies in China, with emphasis on their interactions with other societies in the greater world, and the continuous transitions of their traditions from antiquity to the present. (multicultural

-Prerequisite: ENGL/ 095 with a minimum grade of C or assessment at college-level reading and writing.
+Prerequisite: ENGL/095 with a minimum grade of C or equivalent.